ionos-cloud/terraform-provider-ionoscloud/docs/resources/vpn_ipsec_tunnel.md

 ## Argument reference

 * `name` - (Required)[string] The name of the IPSec Gateway Tunnel.
-* `location` - (Required)[string] The location of the IPSec Gateway Tunnel.
+* `location` - (Optional)[string] The location of the IPSec Gateway Tunnel.
 Supported locations: de/fra, de/txl, es/vit,
   gb/lhr, us/ewr, us/las, us/mci, fr/par
 * `gateway_id` - (Required)[string] The ID of the IPSec Gateway that the tunnel belongs to.
 * `description` - (Optional)[string] The human-readable description of your IPSec Gateway Tunnel.